bavix/laravel-wallet/docs/configuration.md

 | `WALLET_WALLET_TABLE_NAME`      | Wallet table name             | wallets        |
 | `WALLET_DEFAULT_WALLET_NAME`    | Default wallet name           | Default Wallet |
 | `WALLET_DEFAULT_WALLET_SLUG`    | Default wallet slug           | default        |

-Though this package is crafted to suit most of your needs by default, you can edit the configuration file to suit certain demands.

 ## Configure default wallet
 Customize `name`,`slug` and `meta` of default wallet.